 Whilst living in the UK, I had the opportunity to research in record office and archives and visit the places where my ancestors had lived (there is nothing like it!).
 I was also able to study and after a 30 week night course I achieved a Higher Certificate in Genealogy from the Institute of Heraldic and Genealogical Studies.

 Beyond my own research I have served as both President and Treasurer of the New Zealand Society of Genealogists (NZSG) and worked with local branches.
-I convened the 2008 NZSG AGM & Conference in Christchurch and am currently working with a great group of people on the 2018 conference (1-4 June 2018, Christchurch, New Zealand – put it in your diaries).
+I convened the organising committee for the 2008 and 2018 NZSG AGM & Conference's in Christchurch.

 I was looking for a way to share family recipes written in my mother’s handwriting with my brother when I discovered digital scrapbooking.
 That’s where I met Lauren Bavin, on an American digital scrapbooking website (you can read more about digital scrapbooking here).
 Inspired by the designers and the other members I learnt Photoshop and how to design pages to capture stories and moments.